Kilimanjaro1024/blizzard-api-token-vendor/README.md

+DISCLAIMER: This is a forked repo of an example provided by Blizzard for generating api tokens.
+I have modified it for my own purposes, most of this code was not written by me.

+Link to original Repo: https://github.com/Blizzard/node-signature-generator

 # Sample WoW Signature Generator - Node.js

 This application serves as an example node.js application for consuming OAuth APIs exposed for [World of Warcraft](https://develop.battle.net/documentation/world-of-warcraft).
 The app leverages the Client Credentials flow to retrieve an OAuth token and then generate a PNG image for a given character.